2000 Arizona Wildcats football team: vs No. 10 Oregon State

-Arizona State
+vs Arizona State

 Arizona hosted rival Arizona State in the “Duel in the Desert”, needing a win to become bowl-eligible while a loss would end the season with speculation that Tomey would be out as coach.

 The Sun Devils, who had announced that they would part ways with their coach, Bruce Snyder, after the season due to wins and losses, faced the Wildcats by not having to deal with Canidate and Northcutt anymore (as both were in the NFL) and also tried to end the year on a high note.

 In the game, both teams would start slow.
 As it went on, ASU would outsmart Arizona with a trick play by having the kicker running for a touchdown after faking a field goal try.
 The play would shift momentum, as the Wildcats committed costly mistakes, including a fumble that was recovered for a touchdown by ASU, that would ultimately seal their fate.
 The loss would end the season with a five-game losing streak for the Wildcats.

 After the game ended, Tomey resigned as coach, citing “public pressure” from the Tucson community due to the program’s inability to fulfill its goal to reach the Rose Bowl after several near-misses at it, which included the successful 1993 and 1998 seasons.
 Tomey finished with a record of 8–3–1 against ASU as coach.